TEJASsKoundinya/joint-bolt-understanding-with-Edge-detection/README.md

 convolution neural network (CNN) is used for classification of different joints and bolts present in an image.
 The image is provided as an input and is converted to grayscale format later applied edge detection into it.
-This is a part of image preprocessing which is compared with an image without any preprocessing techniques and where the result is compared between these two operations.
+This is a part of image preprocessing which is compared with an image without any preprocessing techniques and where the result is compared between these two operations.
 Therefore, these classifications between the two neural networks are compared to find the best suited methodology for better results.
 <br />III.
 METHODOLOGY
-The image of the structural joints in the PNG format is the primary input to the setup.
+<br />The image of the structural joints in the PNG format is the
+primary input to the setup.
 PNG files are used to improve the resolution of the image thereby, preserving every pixel of color within an image and increasing the quality.
 The input